An Occult Detective on Occasion

 Less Occult Detection and More Mushy Mystery

-In other words, in both stories, Chambers is writing romance-mysteries that import the supernatural, not supernatural fiction that has a detective character and a dash of romance.
+In other words, in each case, Chambers is writing a romance-mystery with a dash of the supernatural, not supernatural fiction that has a detective character and a dash of romance.
 Westrel Keen is likely to disappoint some fans of the occult detective cross-genre because of this.
 The supernatural is neither unsettling nor menacing here.
 Instead, Keen taps into the cosmic powers of attraction rather than the cosmic powers of evil or justice.

 Nonetheless, Keen is an interesting and distinctive character in 20th-century mystery.
 He became especially prominent in radio from the 1930s to the 1950s and even made it to a television series in the 1980s.
 I really don’t know for sure, but I have a hunch that none of these subsequent adventures in electronic media included ventures into the occult.
 Let me know if I’m wrong.